-All you need to do to take part in National Mills Weekend is to open your doors to visitors on 11th and/or 12th May this year.
+All you need to do to take part in National Mills Weekend is to open your doors to visitors on 7th and/or 8th May this year.
 For those mills that are anyway open at that time, organising special activities over that weekend can help attract more people.

-While there is no obligation to follow any theme, we recommend that you consider running activities or events to fit either with the Our Mill - Its History in Pictures theme or with Real Bread Week.
+While there is no obligation to follow any theme, we recommend that you consider running activities or events to fit either with the New Life for Old Mills theme or with Real Bread Week.
 Your feedback tells us that others do value the theme and it helps to make the day more memorable for all concerned.